Interior

 What’s the dashboard like?

 Peugeot’s i-Cockpit layout has graduated nicely over the years, and it’s a long time since we’ve heard anyone grumble too much about the ‘small wheel, high dials’ setup.
 Go for a fancier trim line and those dials will have a 3D, hologram feel that’s gimmicky, yes, but rather fun too.
-It doesn’t follow your eyes like on a Genesis though – that’s the next level up.

 And the infotainment?

-We like the physical buttons that control some of the more frequently used aircon functions, and the i-Toggle strip that comes as standard on all e-308s is a smart compromise.
+We like the physical buttons that control some of the more frequently used climate functions, and the i-Toggle strip that comes as standard on all E-308s is a smart compromise.
 It’s a little touchscreen strip beneath the main screen that offers five configurable shortcuts from options on the main screen.
 So you can set a shortcut to Apple CarPlay or a favourite radio station, which is useful.

 What’s the space like?